pjox/portizs/content/en/authors/admin/_index.md

 #- Visitors
 ---

-I'm a researcher at the [Speech and Language Technology Team](https://www.dfki.de/en/web/research/research-departments/speech-and-language-technology) at [DFKI GmbH](https://www.dfki.de/en/web) Berlin.
+I'm a Senior Research Scientist at the [Common Crawl Foundation](https://commoncrawl.org).

 I am interested in [large corpora](https://oscar-corpus.com) for training [language models](https://camembert-model.fr), specially for under resourced languages and historical languages.
 I am interested in tasks such as Name Entity Recognition (NER), Dependency Parsing and Part-of-Speech tagging, Machine Translation and Document structuration.